 The DiaMedica Therapeutics Inc. Amended and Restated Deferred Share Unit Plan (Prior DSU Plan) was terminated by the Board in conjunction with the shareholder approval of the 2019 Plan.
 Awards outstanding under the DSU Plan remain outstanding in accordance with and pursuant to the terms thereof.
-As of December 31, 2020, there were 21,183 common shares reserved for issuance upon settlement of DSUs outstanding.
+As ofDecember 31, 2021, there were 17,333 common shares reserved for issuance upon settlement of DSUs outstanding under the Prior DSU Plan.
+OnDecember 16, 2021, we settled 3,850 DSUs held by our former director, Zhenyu Xiao, Ph.D, pursuant to the terms of the Prior DSU Plan and the award agreement evidencing the grant of such DSUs.